trakds/node-merged-pool/README.md

     "nValue": 1024, //optional - defaults to 1024
     "rValue": 1, //optional - defaults to 1
-    "txMessages": false, //optional - defaults to false,
+    "txMessages": false, //optional - defaults to false, "segwit": "YES", // optional - for segwit coins ONLY

     /* Magic value only required for setting up p2p block notifications.
 It is found in the daemon source code as the pchMessageStart variable.